malc0mn/ptp-ip/README.md

 Fuji specific stuff is in `_fuji` files and any other future vendor that gets added should do the same.

+### The `viewfinder` package
+This package came about after having implemented live view support.
+It is responsible for rendering viewfinder icons over the live view images so that the end user can see the current camera state at all times.

 ### The `cmd` package
 A command line interface implementation of the PTP/IP protocol that uses the `ptp`, `ip` and `fmt` packages.
 See *CLI command* for further info.